 How does 5G technology work?

-Verizon is provisioning its 5G Ultra Wideband network via deep fiber assets, small cells and extensive radio wave spectrum holdings.
+Verizon is provisioning its 5G Ultra Wideband network with several components, including fiber-optic cable, small cells and extensive radio wave spectrum holdings.
 A critical component of Verizon’s spectrum holdings is called millimeter wave spectrum, which refers to high frequency bands—specifically, those in the 28 GHz to 38 GHz range.
 It is in these spectrum bands that tomorrow’s most audacious, latency-sensitive and bandwidth-intensive innovations will rely.
 Think of millimeter wave spectrum as the widest, fastest highway on the planet, with millions of trucks traveling centimeters apart from one another at unbelievable speeds—smoothly.

 The latency piece cannot be understated.
-Current 4G networks display latency of roughly 30-150 milliseconds.
+Current 4G networks display latency and the 30-150 milliseconds.
 5G Ultra Wideband customers should expect latency to eventually drop below 10 milliseconds.

-A critical component of Verizon’s 5G buildout is small cells: These transmitters, roughly the size of a laptop computer are strategically placed in locations where usage demands are highest—such as downtown areas, shopping centers, sports venues, and college campuses.
+Two critical components of Verizon’s 5G buildout are small cells and the fiber-optic cable.
+Small cells are transmitters, roughly the size of a laptop computer, which are strategically placed in locations where usage demands are highest—such as downtown areas, shopping centers, sports venues, and college campuses.

 Fiber-optic cables contain dozens to hundreds of optical fibers within a single casing, transferring data signals from the small cells to the core network at the speed of light.
 Massive amounts of data can travel hundreds of miles at blazing fast gigabit speeds, with super low single-digit millisecond latency—and Verizon is the first carrier in the industry to advance this fiber technology to a long-haul scenario.